The care you need, at home

 - Support to maintain hobbies and interests

-- Personal transport and chaperone
+- Personal transport

 - Personal shopping assistance

-The new Support at Home provides eight levels of funding for a broad range of services and will be based on your needs.
+The Support at Home program provides eight levels of funding for a broad range of services and will be based on your needs.
 Unlike Home Care Packages, Support at Home offers quarterly budgets based on your support level, making it easier to manage your care needs throughout the year.

 Contributions